 If the thrown jack is stopped by a member of the team the opponent will place the jack in a valid position.

 If after the throwing of the jack, a first boule is played, the opponent still has the right to contest the validity of its position except in the case when the jack has been placed by the opponent.

 Before the jack is given to the opponent to place, both teams must have recognised that the throw was not valid or the Umpire must have decided it to be so.

 If any team proceeds differently, it loses the benefit of the throwing of the jack.
 If the opponent has also played a boule, the jack is deemed valid and no objection is admissible.

-After the throw of the jack and one player from the team who won the previous end or the toss steps out the distance to see if the jack has been thrown to a valid distance, this does not then require the confirmation of the distance by the opposing team.
-With the opposition team walking out the distance as well, it is wasting part of the other team’s minute to play their first boule and they have no right to be on the terrain at this point.
-The opposing team do not have the rights to the lane and must wait for the first boule to be thrown before they can challenge the validity of the distance.
+After the throw of the jack, one player from the team who won the previous end, or the toss, may step out the distance to estimate if the jack has been thrown to a valid distance.
+However, the opposition should not also walk the distance to confirm, as this is wasting the time of the player to play their first boule and they have no right to be on the terrain at this point.
+The opposing team should wait for the first boule to be thrown before they can challenge the validity of the distance.
 If a player throwing the first boule is unsure of the distance they should measure it, or play and let the opposition challenge later.

 Article 9: Dead Jack during an end

 The jack is dead in the following 7 cases:

 1) When the jack is displaced into an out of bounds area, even if it comes back on to the authorised playing area.
 A jack straddling the boundary of an authorised lane is valid.
 It becomes dead only after having completely crossed the boundary of the authorised lane or the dead ball line when it is entirely beyond the boundary when viewed from directly above.
 A puddle, on which a jack floats freely, is an out of bounds area.